Before trilogy

 The Before Trilogy consists of three romance films directed by Richard Linklater, and starring Ethan Hawke and Julie Delpy.
 Beginning with Before Sunrise (1995), and continuing with two sequels, Before Sunset (2004) and Before Midnight (2013).
 The films were all written by Linklater, along with Kim Krizan on the first film, and with Hawke and Delpy on the last two.
 (Note: Linklater and Krizan received story credit for their work on the sequel (Before Sunset).)

 Set and filmed at nine-year intervals, the films chronicle the romantic relationship between Jesse (Hawke) and Céline (Delpy) at three periods of their lives.
 The characters also make cameo appearances in Linklater's animated anthology film Waking Life (2001).
-The making of Before Midnight is chronicled in a 31-minute documentary titled After Before, which was filmed on set.
+The first film was distributed by Columbia Pictures, (Note: Whilst Columbia Pictures distributed the first film in 1995, Warner Bros. currently holds the rights to the film, as they own the post-1994 Castle Rock library through Turner Entertainment.) while Warner Independent Pictures and Sony Pictures Classics distributed the second and third film, respectively.
+All films were produced by Castle Rock Entertainment, with Before Midnight also being produced by Venture Forth and Linklater's production company, Detour Filmproduction.

 The films are considered minimal, consisting mostly of monologues and casual conversation with extended dialogue between the characters.
-Contrasting ideas and perspectives on life and love are detailed, with the series referencing time, self-discovery, age, loss, and parentage; it is considered an exploration of postmodern romance.

-The Before trilogy received widespread critical acclaim, nominated for two Academy Awards, two Writers Guild of America Awards, and the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for Delpy for Before Midnight.
-The series is also a commercial success, grossing $61.5 million worldwide against a combined budget of $7.5 million.
+Contrasting ideas and perspectives on life and love are detailed, with the series referencing time, self-discovery, age, loss, gender, and parentage; it is considered an exploration of postmodern romance.
+The trilogy received widespread critical acclaim.
+Among its numerous accolades, the series was nominated for two Academy Awards, two Writers Guild of America Awards, and the Golden Globe Award for Best Actress – Motion Picture Comedy or Musical for Delpy for Before Midnight.
+The trilogy grossed $61.5 million worldwide against a combined budget of $7.5 million.

-Although discussed by the filmmakers and widely rumored, a fourth film was not in development as of June 2024.

-The films were distributed by Columbia Pictures for the first film (Note: Whilst Columbia Pictures distributed the first film in 1995, Warner Bros. currently holds the rights to the film, as they own the post-1994 Castle Rock library through Turner Entertainment.), Warner Independent Pictures for the second film and Sony Pictures Classics for the third film, while all three were produced by Castle Rock Entertainment; with Before Midnight also being produced by Venture Forth and Linklater's production company, Detour Filmproduction.